haelyons/haelyons.github.io/_works/greed.md

 A piece, composed and produced by Helios Lyons with vocals and ideation from Tom Dean, along with visuals filmed and edited by Alberto Scotti.
 Single cover and supporting art was made by James Usill.
-Details on production process and concept in upcoming blogpost.